 In November 2017, Burgess released her debut solo album ‘Are We In Love?’, produced by The Weber Brothers.
 CBC music journalist Bob Mersereau calls the album “Empowering” and “A Big Winner”.
 John Valenteyn of The Maple Blues Newsletter writes “…she has a knack for writing attractive tunes that feature her biting lead guitar…a combination not often heard”.
 He adds that the album is “Gorgeously produced”.

-Joined by the dynamic combination of brothers Rico and Marcus Browne on bass and drums respectively, Emily Burgess and The Emburys are currently performing in support of the new album.
+Joined by the dynamic combination of Dawson McManus and Marcus Browne on bass and drums respectively, Emily Burgess and The Emburys are currently performing in support of the new album.